kbroman/dataorg/index.md

 ---
 layout: page
 title: data organization
-tagline: a minimal tutorial
+tagline: a tutorial
-description: Minimal tutorial on organizing data in spreadsheets
+description: A tutorial on organizing data in spreadsheets
 ---

 I'm just getting started with this.